-Below is an example of a key function and associated action steps for improvement in the Office of Institutional Research and Effectiveness.
-This demonstrates the difference between a key function and a shorter-term goal or initiative.
+Below is an example of key functions and associated action steps for improvement in the Office of Institutional Research and Effectiveness.

 Key Functions Action Step Manage the administration of student, staff, and faculty surveys within the IRE office and coordinate surveys undertaken by other offices campuswide.
 A. Investigate new survey software as alternative to current SurveyMonkey account to identify better options B. Begin a campus-wide effort to improve and better manage alumni contact information to improve alumni survey response rates.